 Components of Standard Level Certificaton (previously known as Standard Proficiency) include:

 Standard level is the basic level of education in dental laser usage, including specific laser proficiency and laboratory knowledge.
-Candidates for standard must demonstrate basic understanding of all wavelengths via an online 75-question multiple choice psychometric examination and an oral clinical simulation proficiency exam, with at least one wavelength.
+Candidates for standard must demonstrate basic understanding of all wavelengths via an online 75-question multiple choice examination and an oral clinical simulation exam, with at least one wavelength.
 The standard level defines the standard of care for the dental professional.
 The standard level also forms the base credential for progressing to the Advanced Proficiency level.
 Successful candidates at the Standard level can submit for the advanced examination immediately after obtaining their Standard certificate.
 Standard courses are held throughout the year by ALD recognized speakers.
-All exams will be administered in a proctored setting.

 Pre-Requisites for Standard level Application